Problem Details for HTTP APIs

 A URI reference identifying the problem category.
 The type member acts as a stable identifier for the class of error, not the specific occurrence.
 When the URI is web-locatable, the target document provides human-readable documentation about the problem.

+A consumer uses the type URI as the problem's primary identifier and does not automatically dereference it, while a member whose JSON value has the wrong type is ignored.
 When absent or set to "about:blank", the problem has no additional semantics beyond the HTTP status code.
 The title member mirrors the status code reason phrase in this case.

 Absolute URIs are recommended.
 Relative URIs resolve per standard URI resolution rules.
 Non-resolvable URI schemes (like tag:) are permitted for cases where dereferenceable documentation is impractical.